Rishi-Gupta2004/Projects-/README.md

 # Rishi Gupta — Finance & Tech Project Portfolio

 Welcome.
-This is a collection of projects I've built at the intersection of finance and technology — mostly Excel VBA tools that solve real problems I've encountered in financial modelling and analysis.
+This is a collection of projects I've built as a lover of Finance and more specifically equity valuation.
+This ismostly Excel VBA tools that solve real problems I've encountered in financial modelling and analysis.

-I'm a finance professional with a genuine obsession for building things that work.
-Every project here started as a question: *"Can I automate this?
-Can I make this smarter?"* — and then I went and built it.
+I'm just someone who's addicted to the art of stock picking.

 > 📄 **[About Me →](about-me/index.html)**
 > A bit more on who I am, what drives me, and where I'm headed.